 …works as the School and Community Engagement Supervisor in the Education Department at Woodland Park Zoo in Seattle, where she has been employed since 1997.
 She develops and presents conservation education for educators of K-12th grades, supervises on-site and outreach school programs, and facilitates programs that engage community members in conservation actions.
 Katie is a huge believer in the potential of international experiential learning to foster a sustainable global community!
 She spent a year in Iceland as an exchange student, and then received a BA in Biology and a minor in African Studies from Colorado College (with two semesters of study abroad in east and southern Africa).
 She recently completed her MSc degree in Biodiversity Conservation and Management through Imperial College London.
 Although she’s an avid traveler, Katie’s heart lies in the gorgeous mountains, forests and waterways of the Pacific Northwest!

-... is a School and Community Engagement Specialist at Woodland Park Zoo, where she develops and presents inquiry-based programming for youth and adults.
-She graduated from Colorado State University with a B.S. in Wildlife Biology, and is nearing completion of her Master of Arts in Zoology through Project Dragonfly’s Global Field Program through which she travelled to Baja, Guyana, and Borneo.
+... is the School Programs and Educator Professional Development Coordinator at Woodland Park Zoo, where she develops and oversees the implementation of inquiry-based programming for K-12 students and educators.
+She graduated from Colorado State University with a B.S. in Wildlife Biology, and completed her Master of Arts in Zoology through Project Dragonfly’s Global Field Program through which she traveled to Baja, Guyana, and Borneo.
 Kelly is an avid wildlife tracker, and for several years has used her skills to help determine movement patterns of animals along the I-90 corridor of Washington as part of a citizen science monitoring project.
 Fascinated by the aspects of inquiry and connections to place that involvement in citizen science projects foster, this became a major focus of Kelly’s work in the Global Field Program.

 … is an elementary teacher at Wildwood Environmental Academy in Maumee, OH.
 She also is an instructor for Project Dragonfly’s Earth Expeditions and web-based courses.
 In her elementary classroom young learners explore their world through project and inquiry-based approaches.
 She is a leader of the school’s environmental education activities, by helping plan and implement programs that reveal conservation messages.
 Laura earned her M.A.T. from Miami University’s Global Field Program in 2011.
 She earned her B.S. in Education from Ohio University.
 Her childhood memories are filled with vacations of outdoor adventures with her family, which fostered a curiosity for the natural world.
 These travel experiences piqued her interest in leadership of conservation efforts.
 Laura strives to use her life experiences to motivate others to care for and to connect with nature.